What was the power of the Mughal army?

 These arrows were small with barbed arrow heads.
 The arrows were laced with poison often sourced from vipers mixed with human blood and animal dung so the victim if was not going to die from the fatal wound will certainly die of the infection caused by the wound.
 The saddle of the horse mounted archers was also very special as it allowed them to ride the horse and use their bows and arrows at ease.
 The most important aspect was the training, these archers were very well trained and sure wreaked havoc on their enemies.

-2. Mughal Guns- The most important aspect of mughal army was the use of gun powder.
-After being invented by the Chinese hundreds of years earlier the artillery was first used by the mughal King Babur in the first war of Panipat.
+The most important aspect of the Mughal army was the use of gun powder.
+After being invented by the Chinese hundreds of years earlier the artillery was first used by the Mughal King Babur in the first war of Panipat.

-The artillery comprised of heavy guns which sure were huge pieces towed by hundreds of oxens and elephants.
-These massive guns were pride possession and were named with special names like Fateh-I-Lashker (Conqueror of the enemy army) or the Tiger mouth, these guns could fire the cannon balls weighing 225 and 315 pounds.
-The great gun of Agra also known as Dhun Dhuni was casted during the reign of Shahjahan weighed over 30 tons.
+The artillery comprised of heavy guns which sure were huge pieces towed by hundreds of oxen and elephants.
+These massive guns were pride possession and were named with special names like Fateh-I-Lashker (Conqueror of the enemy army) or the Tiger mouth, these guns could fire the cannonballs weighing 225 and 315 pounds.
+The great gun of Agra also known as Dhun Dhuni was cast during the reign of Shahjahan weighed over 30 tons.
 It was measuring over fourteen feet in length, the diameter was more than five feet.
-It was such as massive gun that a 1835 painting shows a man resting in the muzzle of the gun.
+It was such a massive gun that an 1835 painting shows a man resting in the muzzle of the gun.

 Light artillery comprised of the smaller weaponry which could be mounted on the camels or elephants.
 The elephant carried guns were dismounted first and then fired while the camel mounted were fired while mounted these guns were called as “Zamburak” .

-The best place to see all these weapons is the National museum situated in Delhi , You can sure visit the same on your Delhi tour while doing Delhi Agra Jaipur tour.
+The best place to see all these weapons is the National museum situated in Delhi, You can surely visit the same on your Delhi tour while doing Delhi Agra Jaipur tour.

-The match lock was not very trusted and dependable piece of equipment.
+The matchlock was not a very trusted and dependable piece of equipment.
 They were heavy and not very accurate.
 These matchlock guns took lots of time to recharge and fire.
-These match lock guns were known as “Turfangs”.
+These matchlock guns were known as “Turfangs”.
 The metal to make these swords were imported from Damishq (Damascus) this steel was low in carbon and thus made excellent blades of swords which never failed during the war.